-Jewish Values: Love your neighbor as yourself
+Jewish Values: V'Ahavta l'reyecha c'mocha - Love your neighbor as yourself

-Jewish Values: Love your neighbor as yourself
+Jewish Values: V'Ahavta l'reyecha c'mocha - Love your neighbor as yourself

 A stretch. photo © Diane Joy Schmidt